MomokoXu/Project-Multi-User-Blog/README.md

 # Multi User Blog Web Application
 ![Image of webpage](https://github.com/MomokoXu/Project-Multi-User-Blog/blob/master/project/web-sample.png)
 ## Introduction
 This project aims to implement a multiple user blog web application using Google App Engine.
 It allows users to sign up for a new account and log in after signing up.
+Users can look through the latest posts with or without logging in.
 It also allows users to search for a particular post by post id and create a new post after logging in.
-Users can look through the latest posts with or without logging in.
+For any post, post owner can edit the post or delete the post.
+Other logged in users can make comments and like or unlike the post.
+The owener of the comment ia allowed to edit his/her comment or delete the comment.

 Hope you enjoy this project!